shichao-an/notes/docs/golang/index.md

 * [interfaces_poly.go](https://github.com/shichao-an/twtg/blob/master/code_examples/chapter_11/interfaces_poly.go)

 #### Interface embedding interfaces
-An interface can contain the name of one or more other interface(s), which is equivalent to explicitly enumerating the methods of the embedded interface in the containing interface. [p270]
+An interface can contain the name of one or more other interface(s), which is equivalent to explicitly enumerating the methods of the embedded interface in the containing interface.
+[TWTG p270]

 #### Detect and convert the type of an interface variable: type assertions